S H hand1 hand2 handcombind R E

 Community Board

-The SHARE Collaborative Community Advisory Board will provide a platform to ensure meaningful inclusion and authentic co-production of the research agenda with the local community, with board members being remunerated for their time and expertise.
-The board will inform every stage of the research process, from comment and advising on research topics, considering the direction, volume, diversity and applicability of proposals for research as well as acting as local champions.
-The board will provide advice on recruitment of research participants as well as the dissemination of findings.
-SHARE will train and employ peer researchers and aim to have a community co-author on research publications.
-We believe this approach will ensure our research remains relevant to the community in which it is conducted and reflective of Queen Mary and Barts Health values.
+The SHARE Collaborative Community Advisory Board provides the mechanism to ensure meaningful inclusion and authentic co-production of the research agenda with affected communities.
+The board informs all stages of the research process, from comment and advising on research topics, considering the direction, volume, diversity and applicability of proposals for research as well as acting as champions based on lived experience.
+The board provides advice on recruitment of research participants as well as the dissemination of findings.
+Board members are remunerated for their time and expertise.
+SHARE trains and employs researchers with lived experience and aims to have a community co-author on research publications.
+We believe this approach will ensure our research remains relevant to the community in which it is embedded and reflects the values of both Queen Mary and Barts Health.
+Together with the board we have provided standards for community engagement in our research and principles for authorship in community and academic teams.

 Professor Chloe Orkin